-The threshold consideration in this case, as it was in Voss, is whether Lafayette's total ban on drilling and associated oil and gas activity derives from a purely local concern.
+The threshold consideration in this case, as it was in Voss, is whether Longmont's total ban of hydraulic fracturing and ban on storage and disposal of hydraulic fracturing waste within the City derives from a purely local concern.
 "It is a well-established principle of Colorado preemption doctrine that in a matter of a purely local concern an ordinance of a home-rule city supersedes a conflicting state statute, while in a matter of purely statewide concern a state statute or regulation supersedes a conflicting ordinance of a home-rule city.
 Voss, 830 P.2d at 1066.
 Case law recognizes "that municipal legislation is not always a matter of exclusive local or statewide concern but, rather, is often a matter of concern to both levels of government."
 Id.